Newport railway station (Essex): Adoption

-In conjunction with National Express East Anglia, Network Rail, British Transport Police and local businesses NBA is renovating the Station, making the gateway into Newport welcoming, attractive and secure for businesses, residents and visitors alike.
-The station is having the front entrance renovated, bridge refurbished, station buildings repainted and decorated and replanted and landscaped wild flower areas.
-One in three mouthfuls of the food we eat is dependent on pollination and honey bees are dying out across the world.
-The overgrown woods and gardens will therefore be planted up with flowers and shrubs that encourage birds, bees and butterflies.
+In conjunction with National Express East Anglia, Network Rail, British Transport Police and local businesses, the NBA undertaking renovations, citing an effort to making the station welcoming, attractive and secure for businesses, residents and visitors alike.
+The station is having the front entrance renovated, bridge refurbished, station buildings repainted and decorated and replanted.
+Landscaped wild flower areas will serve as pollinator habitats.

 In 2011 2,500 plants were planted, and a further 300 lavender plants and five cherry trees were planted near the station in 2012.